 Welcome to my website

 I am an assistant professor of English at Vanderbilt University.
 I received a Ph.D. in Comparative Literature, with a Doctoral Emphasis in Global & International Studies, from the University of California, Santa Barbara, and an M.A. in English and Spanish, along with a Secondary Education Teaching degree , from the University of Freiburg, Germany.
 My research is broadly concerned with the relation between the poetics and the politics of racial disavowal and antiracism across national borders and literary traditions.
 My teaching and research areas include 20th and 21st century African American, Afro-Latin American, Chicana/o, Latina/o, South African, and Inter-American literatures; Black radical thought, critical race theory, postcolonial theory, sociology of race relations; antiracist, feminist, and Indigenous epistemologies.
-This semester, I am teaching the courses American Landscapes: Race, Place, and Representation (ENGL 279) and Movement, Migration, and Displacement (ENGL 118W).
+This Fall I will be teaching the courses American Landscapes: Race, Place, and Representation (ENGL 279) and Movement, Migration, and Displacement (ENGL 118W).
 In Spring 2015, I will be teaching Post-1994 South African Fiction (ENGL 276, dual-listed with African American and Diaspora Studies) and Introduction to Latino and Latina Studies (LATS 201, dual-listed with English).

 © Content copyright 2013-2014.
 Marzia Milazzo.
 All rights reserved.